4.5. Access-Control-List

 On the input side:

-3. Conditional whitelisting/blacklisting: a particular address can or cannot receive the transaction depending on the amount transferred (upper or lower bounds) or the lock time;
+A particular address can or cannot receive the transaction depending on the amount transferred (upper or lower bounds) or the lock time (Conditional whitelisting/blacklisting);

 From a technical point of view, the rules are enforced through one or a series of filters and an action: allow, deny, or check:

-An additional control parameter can be configured when there is a need for a particular entity to approve each transfer of the token.
+An additional control parameter can be configured when a particular entity needs to approve each token transfer.
 The entity is defined as a “controller” and shall “countersign” the transaction for validation.
 The difference with a simple 2-of-2 multi-signature is that this ACL control rule requiring the controller’s signature can be combined with other ACL rules or any other desired multi-signature scheme for the UTXO.
 For example, users might use a 3-of-5 multi-sig account to hold the tokens, which can only be transferred by providing at least 3 signatures together with the controller’s signature (so that it effectively becomes a 4-of-6 scheme) and whatever other ACL rules are configured for that token.
 The controller can be the token issuer, a service, an identity provider, or, more generically, an oracle.

-In general, the required script contained in an ACL rule is relatively limited in size to be manageable for verifying nodes and does not require much space in terms of storage unless it is necessary to blacklist and whitelist multiple addresses.
-For this reason, there are three different possible implementations of ACL for blacklisting and whitelisting, which can be chosen depending on considerations regarding scalability, and based on the number of addresses to be blacklisted or whitelisted as well as the expected frequency of transactions in tokens complying with those ACL rules:
+Generally, the scripts contained in ACL rules are relatively small, making them manageable for nodes to validate.
+They do not require much space in terms of storage unless it is necessary to blacklist and whitelist multiple addresses.
+For this reason, there are three different possible implementations of ACL for blacklisting and whitelisting to choose from depending on scalability considerations, such as based on the number of addresses to be blacklisted or whitelisted, as well as the expected frequency of transactions in tokens complying with ACL rules:

-1. The list of addresses is held off-chain by a third party that will countersign any whitelisted (or not blacklisted) transaction, like in a traditional multi-signature scheme.
+The list of addresses can be held off-chain by a third party that will countersign any whitelisted (or not blacklisted) transaction, like in a traditional multi-signature scheme.

-2. The list of addresses is written in one or more on-chain transactions.
-Each validator will check if the transaction is valid according to this set of addresses, checking all transactions and blocks and adding or deleting whitelisted or blacklisted addresses to a particular ACL rule.
+The list of addresses can be written in one or more on-chain transactions.
+Each validator will then check if the transaction is valid according to this set of addresses, checking all transactions and blocks and adding or deleting whitelisted or blacklisted addresses to a particular ACL rule.

-3. The list of addresses is held off-chain by one or multiple third parties, possibly in a distributed hash table that users can freely sync.
+The list of addresses can be held off-chain by one or multiple third parties, possibly in a distributed hash table that users can freely sync.
 Not storing the list on-chain means the blockchain is not burdened with more data and may also help keep the list of addresses private.
-The list of addresses is a merkleized binary trie (12), whose root is the only piece saved in on-chain (13) transactions containing the ACL rule, and that can be updated in the future.
-Each user making a transaction needs to provide in that transaction proof that the address is in the merkleized binary trie, through a merkle audit proof (14).
-Therefore, the burden of the proof is with users sending transactions according to their respective ACL, rather than each validator node, without weighing on the blockchain.
+The list of addresses is a Merkleized binary trie (12), whose root is the only piece saved in on-chain (13) transactions containing the ACL rule, and that can be updated in the future.
+Each user making a transaction then needs to provide (in that same transaction) proof that the address is in the Merkleized binary trie through a Merkle audit proof (14).
+Therefore, the burden of proof is with users sending transactions according to their respective ACL, rather than each validator node, without weighing on the blockchain.

 The first solution (countersigning each transaction) grants more scalability but requires an always-online third-party node to sign transactions.